UnitVectorY-Labs/uvy-labs-guide/docs/_projects/commandlineutilities.md

 [YAMLtecture](https://github.com/UnitVectorY-Labs/YAMLtecture): Lightweight CLI tool for generating outputs, including Mermaid diagrams, from YAML-defined system architectures.

 [tofu-template-tester](https://github.com/UnitVectorY-Labs/tofu-template-tester): A lightweight Go CLI that renders Terraform-compatible templates by replacing ${NAME} placeholders with user-supplied values.

+[ghrelgrab](https://github.com/UnitVectorY-Labs/ghrelgrab): Fetches and extracts a specified version of a GitHub release asset from a chosen repository for the current or mapped system architecture.